IEEENTU/Techathlon2020-S1-W3/README.md

 The **Node** scripts in this project have been modified to download all **Python** and **Node** dependencies automatically.

-After cloning the project, enter the project's main directory and type the following command to download all the dependencies:
+After cloning the project, enter the project's main directory (`image-captioner`) and type the following command to download all the dependencies:

 `npm run dependencies`